LEATHERS THAT MATTERS

 Please do not confuse our work with cheaply made mass-produced leather implements.
 We have had many people try to copy our designs using both inferior materials and workmanship.
 For this reason all of our work is embossed with this stamp:

-Our Austere English Collection is made with this incredible leather and all items are made in Rich Tobacco Brown only.
+Our Austere English Collection is made with this incredible leather and all items are made in Rich Tobacco Brown or Old Black.
 Leather being a natural material, and because of the tanning and dying process, shades and thickness’s may vary slightly from hide to hide.
 Although we try to select the perfect piece of leather for our implements, sometimes the leather does have slight blemishes and grain.
 Also, because this is a natural material, colour may vary slightly from hide to hide.
 This however, we feel is what adds to its individual natural character.

 “When theirs are wearing out, ours are just getting worn in.”